 In accordance with the Openness regulations the record of relevant decisions taken under delegated powers is available in the document below.
 Certain decisions e.g in relation to planning are available elsewhere on our website – please see below for further information.

-Decisions About Planning (inc. Listed Buildings and Minerals and Waste):
+- Decisions about Planning (including Listed Buildings and Minerals and Waste

 Officers can make delegated decisions in relation to any matter arising under the Planning Acts and on the determination of applications for certificates of proposed or existing lawful use and development, subject to provisions requiring applications to be considered by Planning Committee.